 Middle and high school students are invited to join teen expert Cooper to learn the basics of a variety of popular card games including Magic the Gathering.
 This group meets weekly on Fridays from 3-4:30 p.m.
 Here you will learn game basics and how to build a strategic deck.
 Unofficial tournaments for both new and experienced players will be held with cards as prizes.
 Registration is not required for this event.

 In partnership with Driving-Tests.org, the Essex Public Library is offering FREE Connecticut Driver Permit practice tests.
-For information on taking the CT Driving Test and to see the Driving Handbook, click here or on the icon and practice away!
+This service also provides information on taking the CT Driving Test as well as the Driving Handbook.

 Need a good book suggestion?
 Teen reviews have been posted!
 Visit our new YA blog or come in to check out the new book review binder labeled “Read This!”
 Included are the 2014 Teen Choice Book of the Year Nominees, top 25 teen nominations for 2013, the Nutmeg List among many 2014 awards for audio books and DVDs.
 Don’t leave empty handed!

 Want to share a good book?
 Feeling especially passionate about something you’ve just read?
 Come in and visit.
 We’d love to add your video or written reviews to our selection.
 You never know whose life a good book will change for the better.
-Visit Riley Sullivan’s newest video review here.
+Visit Riley Sullivan’s newest video review.

 New Teen Computer!